 - This material is targeted to the person thinking about starting a business or in the early years of running a company.

-- The importance of not only having a clear picture of what you want but also knowing why you want it.
+- The importance of having a very clear picture of what you want and also knowing why you want it.

-- That figuring out how to get from here to there or how you are going to achieve the results you want is best done only after you are clear on why and what.
+- That figuring out how to get from here to there is best done only after you are clear on why and what.

 - See all objectives in three parts, heaven earth and human or end result, current reality and action steps.